MercePalacios/EOU_Lund2023_Poster/README.md

 Moreover, I have attached a copy of my poster in PDF, so you can check it whenever you want :)

-Do not hesitate to contact me if you need more information or if you are interested in different aspects of my research.
+Do not hesitate to contact me if you need more information or if you are interested in other aspects of my research.

 ------------------------------------------
 Mail: mariamep@ucm.es